dmijatovic/go-concepts/go-oauth2-api/README.md

 This is [basic postgres driver for go](https://pkg.go.dev/mod/github.com/lib/pq).
 After lookin around I decided to use this driver only.

-At this moment there are lot of different packages without
+At this moment there are lot of different packages.
+The basic use of go database package and [pq driver is demonstrated in this youtube video](https://youtube.com/watch?v=tOBosuiJIHM)